Student and Parent Handbook

 The PTO consists of a general assembly that includes all parents and teachers.
 The PTO Board members are elected to serve one-year terms and they plan and implement membership directed programs and school related events.
 Also serving as a non-voting member is the school principal.

->

-> At Cooper Mountain, we are dedicated to open, ongoing and informative home/school communication.
+At Cooper Mountain, we are dedicated to open, ongoing and informative home/school communication.
 You are encouraged to contact your child’s teacher, the office, or the principal if you have any questions or suggestions.
+Our hope is that you contact the child's teacher first in any/all communications.
 Our goal is to keep you informed and involved and to be open to your questions and suggestions.
 Our communication systems include the following:

->

-> - Cooper Mountain Newsletter, our school newsletter, published bi-weekly via School Messenger
+- Cooper Mountain Memo, our school newsletter, published bi-weekly via School Messenger

-> - Classroom newsletters
+- Classroom newsletters

 - SeeSaw – many classrooms use this tool